 When you act in anger toward someone, it compels you to self-justify what you’ve done to reduce the dissonance between:

 - “I’m a good person.”

 - “The things I just said or did to that person were not good.”

-The easiest way to resolve this dissonance is to find ways to blame the other person for inciting your anger.
+The easiest way to resolve this dissonance is to explain away your anger by blaming the other person for inciting it.
 But if you do so, you’ll end up liking them even less and become an increasingly angry a-hole.

 The harder, anti-self-justification approach is to find ways to give the other person the benefit of the doubt and take responsibility for reacting poorly.
 Not only will it make you less of a prick, but your goodwill toward the other person will get the self-justification cycle working in your favor.